This page details the Player Settings specific to iOS. A description of the general Player Settings can be found here.

 |- Image with background, constant size||Same as relative size option except that the size of the image is defined by user-specified number of points.|

 |- Custom Xib||An user-specified XIB file from any location.|

-In Unity Personal Edition the Unity Splash Screen displays as soon as engine initializes, in addition to your chosen splash screen.
+In Unity Personal Edition the Unity Splash Screen displays as soon as engine initialises, in addition to your chosen splash screen.
+In Unity Personal Edition the Unity Splash Screen displays as soon as engine initialises, in addition to your chosen splash screen.